 News & Announcements

-Please continue to check www.ugdsb.ca/labour for updates.
+UPDATES: Please continue to check the board website for updates at www.ugdsb.ca/labour.

 The Upper Grand District School Board is welcoming public input on draft policies.
 Currently under review is the following draft policy: